| +Home | Museum | Wanted | Specs | Previous | Next |

 The "A" in both 121-A and AS-A are hints that there might have been a "Model 121" or "Model AS" that preceded the 121-A/AS-A. In fact, that is true -- there was a Casio model 121, but it only marketed as the 121, and never as the model AS, further confusing the situation with regard to the dual model numbers of the 121-A/AS-A and 121-B/AS-B. The Model 121 was the beginning of a long line of Casio 121-series calculators.
 The original machine in the series, the Model 121 (See the Old Calculator Museum's Commodore 1121 exhibit for an OEM version of the Casio 121 sold by Commodore), was a larger, had a more conventional (e.g., display located above keyboard) form-factor and was a more fully-featured calculator that utilized first-generation Japanese MOS Integrated Circuits combined with a large number of discrete components.
 The 121, and it's somewhat downgraded stable-mate, the Casio 120, were introduced in 1967, and were popular sellers.
 The 121, by virtue of its less advanced technology, was quite a bit larger, heavier, and significantly more expensive than the new 121-A/AS-A, and utilized the more conventional keyboard-below-display form-factor.

 At the time that the 121-A/AS-A was being designed, desktop electronic calculators made by Casio's competitors were significantly more expensive, and generally not as portable as this calculator.
-Even though the 121-A/AS-A is still an mains-powered desktop device, the device is small and light enough (only 6 1/2 pounds) to easily carry around from place to place where calculations are required -- a feature which made the machine very popular.
+Even though the 121-A/AS-A is still a mains-powered desktop device, the calculator is small and light enough (only 6 1/2 pounds) to easily carry around from place to place where calculations are required -- a feature which made the machine very popular.
 The 121-A/AS-A was designed to be able to fit inside a traditional briefcase, though, one would have to exercise care carrying the calculator in a briefcase without some kind of padding to prevent it from slamming around inside.
 To keep the price and physical size of the machine down, Casio made some compromises with the functionality and features of the calculator.
-These compromises included the lack of negative number handling, as well as the inability to input fractional numbers due to the lack of a decimal point key, and also limited ability to calculate with fractional numbers.
+These compromises included the lack of negative number handling, as well as the inability to input fractional numbers due to there being no decimal point key!
+Also, there was limited ability to calculate with fractional numbers.
 These limitations, though somewhat profound compared to other calculators on the market at the time, were not an impediment to sales, as the Casio 121A/AS-A and those marketed by OEM customers of Casio were hot sellers, setting a new low-price benchmark for an electronic calculator.
+The compromises in the calculator were such that the machine was still extremely useful for basic mathematics, especially for things like balancing statements and invoicing, were an assumed decimal point, which could be set by the sliding plastic digit grouping indicators as a visual reference, was not a problem.

 Casio 121-A Circuit Board Showing "Model AS-A" Silk-screen